 I’m wary of feeding the OOP and functional programming false dichotomy, but I think it’s interesting that FP goes to the opposite extreme of OOP: OOP tries to encapsulate things, including the essential complexity that can’t be encapsulated, while pure FP tends to make things explicit, including some accidental complexity.
 Most of the time, that’s the safer side to go wrong, but sometimes (such as when building self-referential data structures in a purely functional language) you can get designs that are more for the sake of FP than for the sake of simplicity (which is why Haskell includes some escape hatches).
 I’ve written before about the middle ground of so-called “weak purity”.

-are simply more likely to contain accidental state, just because of size.
-Another is that what’s “accidental” is
+simply more likely to contain accidental state, just because of size.
+Another is that what’s “accidental” is relative

-relative to what problem you’re solving.
-From the chat app user’s point of view, “accidental complexity” is
+to what problem you’re solving.
+From the chat app user’s point of view, “accidental complexity” is anything unrelated

-anything unrelated to messages and channels and users, etc. As you break the problems into subproblems, however,
+to messages and channels and users, etc. As you break the problems into subproblems, however, more things become

-more things become essential.
-For example, the mapping between channel names and channel IDs is arguably
+essential.
+For example, the mapping between channel names and channel IDs is arguably accidental complexity when

-accidental complexity when solving the “build a chat app” problem, but it’s essential complexity when solving the
+solving the “build a chat app” problem, but it’s essential complexity when solving the “implement the

 By the way, at the end of his video, Brian Will wonders if any language supports anonymous functions that can’t access the scope they’re in.
 D does.
 Anonymous lambdas in D are normally closures, but anonymous stateless functions can also be declared if that’s what you want: